-You may feel that you’ll never get hired, especially if you’re up against a lot of younger applicants.
-These applicants are likely to have a degree, and are often used to getting paid a lower salary.
+You may feel that you’ll never get hired, especially if you’re up against a lot of younger applicants but searching for things like ‘jobs around me‘ can lead to successful employment.
+These applicants are likely to have a degree and are often used to getting paid a lower salary.
 Employers may also prefer to hire someone younger because they’ll be working longer before retiring.
 However, it’s not all doom and gloom.
 There are actually a lot of benefits to being older than your competitors.
 It’s all about how you sell yourself both on the application and in an interview.
 If you’re worried about your age affecting your job search, here’s how you can beat younger job candidates.

 Focus On Practical Experience